 Tile can transform a space.
-If you don’t believe me, check out my kitchen update… or see what happened in the rv.
+If you don’t believe me, check out my kitchen update… or see what happened in this rv.
 You may recall what it used to look like before, and then we added shiplap.
 Now we have the kitchen AND bedroom.
 Bedroom?!
 Seriously, it’s impressive… we’ll get there, I promise.

 First thing I did was take down that sad excuse for a backsplash over the stove in the kitchen.
 The adhesive residue it left behind wasn’t so bad.
 I just used a metal putty knife to scrape as much as I could off the wall to leave a flat surface.
-The color was still there, but when I ran my fingers over it, I didn’t feel any difference in the surface so that was flat enough.
+The color was still there, but when I ran my fingers over it, I didn’t feel any difference in the surface so that was good enough.

 I knew with all the lightness we were trying to bring into the space white glass was going to be the answer.
 RVs need everything on a much smaller scale that everywhere else so I reached out to Aspect tiles for their Mini Subway Glass Tiles in Frost.
 They are the perfect size for a small space like this.

 Usually I start my tiling in the middle of the wall so the focal point is right.
 However, this middle was just at the window and it was just easier to start at the back corner.
-I lined it up using the counter as my “level” because as I stated before, NOTHING in an rv is generally level, plumb, flush, or square.
-Before I started I had cut some half tiles to fill in my gaps so it was easy to just add them as I went along since at the start, they were all the same.
+I lined it up using the counter as my “level” because as I have stated before, NOTHING in an rv is generally level, plumb, flush, or square.
+Before I started I had cut some “half tiles” to fill in my gaps so it was easy to just add them as I went along since at the start, they were all the same.

 I went all the way across the bottom row as far up as I could without fancy cutting then straight up over the stove.

 The first section went along pretty quickly since it was just wide open space… then the window got involved.
 Years ago I had taken a stained glass class and all those tools have come in handy a few times.